TagineerDai/LibHIR/README.md

 ### HIRRecord

   The `HIRRecord` serves as the data management module.
-We could load in and store the records in HIR format with it.
-You could instantiate the records as follows:
+It can load and store the records.
+You can instantiate the HIRRecord function as follows:

 ```cpp
 //HIRTrain.cpp